extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/install/index.rst

 Components
 ----------
 |ipf| installs on top of |bwc|.
 It adds topology service, ip-fabric automation packs
-that actions and workflows , `bwc ipfabric` CLI th, zero-touch-provisioning script to trigger automation on adding a new switch, and optional VDX pack for building custom workflows.
+that actions and workflows , `bwc ipf` CLI makes using IP Fabric easier, zero-touch-provisioning script to integrate automation with :doc:`ZTP <../ztp/index>`, and optional VDX pack for building custom workflows.

 1. Install |bwc|